ast-hugger/fabulae/text/pressurised.md

 'Thank you, Mr. Moran,' Holmes said drily.
 'Your candour is appreciated, if belated.'

-Lestrade was staring at the man with an expression that mingled professional satisfaction with genuine bewilderment.
-'I knew of his reputation as a confidence trickster, Mr. Holmes.
-A swindler of the highest order.
-But I never imagined—murder?
-The Conjuror's trademark has always been that no one gets hurt.
-He takes their money, their jewels, their dignity, but never their lives.
-I cannot picture him as the man who killed Sir Reginald Blackwood.'
+Lestrade was staring at the man, professional satisfaction warring with genuine dismay.
+'I knew him for a confidence trickster, Mr. Holmes.
+A swindler of the highest order—an artist, some would say.
+But this?
+To descend to common murder?
+His trademark was always that no one got hurt.
+He took their money, their jewels, their dignity, never their lives.
+What could have brought such a man to kill Sir Reginald Blackwood?'

-'Nor can I, Inspector.'
+'Nothing, Inspector.'
 Holmes's voice was calm, almost conversational.
 'Because he did not kill Sir Reginald Blackwood.'

 A murmur of confusion rippled through the assembled members.
 Lestrade's brow furrowed deeply.